 This "island-style fusion" food cart serving Hawaiian plate lunches opened in Beaverton in late January.
 The menu changes daily but includes dishes like loco moco, teriyaki chicken, twice-cooked shrimp, and chicken katsu.
 All plates come with two scoops of rice and a choice of tuna mac salad or seasoned vegetables.

-Más Veggies Taqueria
+Más Veggies Taqueria Like Add to a List

 At the end of January, the fast-casual plant-based chain Veggie Grill launched this new taco ghost kitchen in Portland.
 The delivery-only concept serves shredded jackfruit chipotle carnitas, cauliflower asada, crispy poblano chickin’, savory Tex-Mex taco meat, and crispy baja fish, with options for tacos, burritos, nachos, and bowls.